MohemmadShaik/Core-Java-Hands-On/Project Comeback.md

 ### Explain Encapsulation vs Abstraction in one single sentence.
 A6.
 Encapsulation focuses on data security, whereas abstraction focuses on simplifying design by hiding complexity.

+## Data types in Java

+ Primitive Data Types : Total we have 8 Primitive data types in Java

+ byte    --> 1 byte
+ short   --> 2 bytes
+ int     --> 4 bytes
+ long    --> 8 bytes
+ float   --> 4 bytes
+ double  --> 8 bytes
+ boolean --> 1 byte
+ char    --> 1 byte

+byte, short, int and long used for whole numbers

+## Keynote :
+ 1.The default data type of whole number in Java is int 2.If we perform any of the operation on the whole number the
+    resultant is always a integer.